seaflow-uw/seaflow-website/content/authors/admin/_index.md

 - "Principal Investigators"
 # - Visitors
 ---
 I am a biological oceanographer working as a senior research scientist at the School of Oceanography at the Univeristy of Washington.
-My research focuses on understanding how unicellular plankton respond to environmental perturbations.
-I use a combination of observations from the shipboard flow cytometer [SeaFlow](https://seaflow.netlify.com/) and population models to estimate rates of cell growth and mortality, two key traits that govern how these organisms interact with their environment.
+I study how unicellular plankton respond to environmental perturbations.
+My research approach consists a combination of population models and observations from the shipboard flow cytometer [SeaFlow](https://seaflow.netlify.com/) to estimate growth and mortality rates, two key traits that govern how these organisms interact with their environment.